Pathlessbark8/mfcfd/README.md

 #Running the program

-1. First, set the path to the cloned FreeFLOW directory to `$FF`.
+1. First, set the path to the cloned FreeFLOW directory to `$FF_DIR`.